yusufshakeel/dyCountryJS/README.md

 ### How to use?

-1. Create an instance of dyCountry class.
+1. Create an instance of dyCountry class and pass an optional config.

 ```
+var config = {
+  flagDir: 'path/to/dist/flags'
+};
-var obj = new dyCountry();
+var obj = new dyCountry(config);
 ```

 2. Call method like ```get``` to fetch data of a country based on ISO-Alpha-2 or ISO-Alpha-3 code.